anwarkamalrunprof/divergeworld/README.md

-# SecureVet Directory Structure
+# Directory Structure

-SecureVet directory follows Domain-Driven Design (DDD) using Nuxt layers
+ directory follows Domain-Driven Design (DDD) using Nuxt layers

 example for the directories